ArtemisBow98/15618Project/milestone.md

 We will be showing graphs for the performance improvements, and pictures for carving output.

 ## Preliminary Results

-### Overview and Work Completed

-Thus far, the project has focused on developing and evaluating the naive parallel seam carving algorithm.
-Key image processing steps—luminance calculation, Sobel filtering, gradient-to-dynamic programming conversion (grad_to_dp), and seam computation—have been implemented using OpenMP for parallelization.
-Benchmarks have been conducted with 1, 2, 4, and 8 threads to assess processing time and scalability.

 ### Experimental Setup and Timing Results